aws/ota-for-aws-iot-embedded-sdk/README.md

 **AWS IoT Over-the-air Update Library v3.3.0 [source code](https://github.com/aws/ota-for-aws-iot-embedded-sdk/tree/v3.3.0/source) is part of the [FreeRTOS 202012.01 LTS](https://github.com/FreeRTOS/FreeRTOS-LTS/tree/202012.01-LTS) release.**

+## Future Releases

+The AWS IoT OTA Updates library receive a major version bump Spring 2024.
+These library changes are being made to enhance modifiability, code modularity, and to greatly simplify integrating your device more easily operating along with common MCU tooling.
+At a high level, these changes will do the following...
+1. Split portions of this existing OTA library into smaller component libraries.
+Examples components include: An AWS IoT Jobs library, an MQTT streaming library, and a OTA parsing library.
+2. Provide example 'orchestrator'(s) (which are similar to the current OTA Agent) which orders the various calls to the component libraries to accomplish the OTA update processing
+3. Remove the bootloader PAL component from the OTA library, allowing for easier use of existing bootloading tools (i.e. MCUBoot, wolfBoot)

+To see our current progress towards this goal, please see [FreeRTOS/Labs-Project-ota-example-for-aws-iot-core](https://github.com/FreeRTOS/Labs-Project-ota-example-for-aws-iot-core)

 ## AWS IoT Over-the-air Updates Config File

 The AWS IoT Over-the-air Updates library exposes configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [ota_config_defaults.h](source/include/ota_config_defaults.h).
 To provide custom values for the configuration macros, a custom config file named `ota_config.h` can be provided by the user application to the library.